EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/teamorg.md

 ## Team Charter

-The team charter is a summary statement of the project goals, which was determined after discussion with the stakeholders, professors & TA's, and internal team discussions.
+The team charter is a summary statement of the project goals, which was determined after discussion with the stakeholders, professor & TA's, and internal team discussions.

 Team Embermen will design and build a cost-effective mini weather station network for the Arizona Department of Forestry and Wildfire Management.
 The system will consist of at least two wireless, sensor-equipped stations integrated with a central control panel to identify wildfire-susceptible areas and support proactive suppression.
-Operating for at least three months on a $300 budget, the product will integrate at least five subsystems, withstand extreme conditions (1500°F, 120 mph winds), and remain environmentally compliant while blending into natural surroundings.
+Operating for at least three months on a $300 budget, the product will integrate at least four subsystems, withstand extreme conditions (1500°F, 120 mph winds), and remain environmentally compliant while blending into natural surroundings.

 ## Product Mission Statement